Reliefs for illustrations

 Illustration of the first manned space flight

-Today, aerial photos and satellite images are easily available.
-But till the 1950ies, satellite images were not available.
-So, photographs of relief globes of the earth were used to explain the first planned flights of satellites and to show the globe.
-But also projected buildings can be illustrated with a photo of a part of an urban relief showing the planned construction.
+Today, aerial photos and satellite images are easily available for various terrains.
+But until well into the 1950s, satellite imagery was non-existent.
+Thus photographs of relief globes of the earth were used to explain the first planned flights of satellites and to show the globe.
+Furthermore, projected buildings can be illustrated with a photo of a part of an urban relief showing the planned construction.

 [1] "Geo-physical" globe, scale about 1:7,000,000 (diameter 6 feet), vertical exaggeration between 80:1 and 10:1 for high mountains, rubber version.